New Puppy Home Visits

 Welcome Home Puppy!

-By providing you with one-to-one advice and coaching prior to and / or soon after your puppy arrives in your home, I can help you to:
+By providing you with one-to-one advice and coaching prior to, or soon after, your puppy arrives in your home, we can help you to:

 Prepare your home in advance of your puppy's arrival, for example, establishing an appropriate, safe and inviting area for your puppy to rest, sleep and spend time alone

 Plan the 'handover' day to ensure that your puppy's transition from the breeder's / fosterer's home or rescue centre to your home is as stress-free as possible

 Introduce your puppy successfully to other family members, including children, existing dogs in the home and any other pets